Tuesday, 27 December 2016

 Staju Jacob is the author of the path-breaking book Karmasutra The Karma of Sex, which deals with the karmic spirituality of consensual sexual actions.
 This book is available globally on various Amazon sites in Paperback and Kindle, Sony Kobo, Google books, Iphone Ibook etc. He may be contacted on Twitter @KaRmasutraTKOS

-Thursday 8 September 2016
+Thursday, 8 September 2016

 Do events happen first in the spiritual-astral realm?

-At this stage, it is pertinent to note that I am not talking about some far off future events’ predictions, but merely the information about events which have already happened at the astral level.
-There is a subtle distinction between predicting the future and receiving information about events which have already happened at the astral level.
-Although for the uninitiated, both these seem to be ‘future predictions’; for those who know about these things, both are different.
-Let me use an analogy.
-If I am waiting for a friend who lives about 20 miles away to come to my house for lunch, I can ask him a month before and he can give me a tentative answer stating that he plans to visit me after a month.
-This is somewhat like a prediction of the future using astrology or some other method, where the events are tentatively scheduled.
-Yet, several circumstances can happen during this one month that can cause this schedule to change.
-On the other hand, if my friend calls me on the mobile phone on the day he is supposed to visit me and tells me that he is in his car and has already covered half-way of the journey, then there is much greater confirmation that my friend’s arrival is impending and is about to happen.
-I now know that this friend of mine is going to reach my house soon, unless something very drastic happens.
-This is like an event which has already happened at the spiritual-astral level.
-Once an event has already happened at the astral level, it is just impending and a matter of time before it replicates at the material plane.
+Let me illustrate with an analogy.
+If I am waiting for a friend who lives about 20 miles away to come to my house for lunch, I might ask him a month in advance and he might say he plans to visit.
+This is somewhat like a prediction of the future through astrology or another method, where events are tentatively scheduled.
+However, various circumstances may arise in the meantime that alter the plan.
+On the other hand, if the same friend calls me on the day of his visit and says he is already halfway through the journey, there is a much greater likelihood that his arrival is imminent.
+I now know he is going to reach soon, unless something drastic intervenes.
+This is akin to an event that has already occurred at the astral level where it is impending and simply a matter of time before it replicates at the material plane.

 ©Staju Jacob, 2016.